estherjk/pyenv-opencv/README.md

 (pyenv-opencv) ...$ pip install -r requirements.txt
 ```

-Create symlinks so that OpencV is accessible to the Python virtual environment:
+Create symlinks so that OpenCV is accessible to the Python virtual environment:

 ```bash
 # This is the site packages directory for our Python virtual environment